 About this Research Topic

-Therefore, this Research Topic aspires to provide an opportunity for researchers from different perspectives to publish recent advances in the use of biomaterials in the recovery of brain function, as therapeutic agents, neural regeneration, and as model platforms to improve understanding of the role of brain cell types and extracellular components in health and disease.
+Therefore, this Research Topic aspires to provide an opportunity for researchers from different disciplines to publish recent advances in the use of biomaterials in the recovery of brain function, as therapeutic agents, in neural regeneration, and as model platforms to improve understanding of the role of brain cell types and extracellular components in health and disease.

 Keywords: Brain, Tumor, neurodegeneration, 3D cell culture, brain disease models

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.